Yankee Doodle Dandy: Background and production

 Nevertheless, care was taken to make the sets, costumes, and dance steps match the original stage presentations.
-Twice, Cagney sprained an ankle while mastering Cohan's stiff-legged dance style.
-This effort was aided significantly by a former associate of Cohan's, Jack Boyle, who knew the original productions well.
-Boyle also appeared in the film in some of the dancing groups.
+Cagney sprained an ankle twice while mastering Cohan's stiff-legged dance style.
+This effort was aided significantly by Jack Boyle, a former associate of Cohan's who knew the original productions well.
+Boyle was also in some of the dancing groups featured in the movie.

 Cagney, as Cohan, is shown performing as a singing and dancing version of President Franklin D. Roosevelt.
-Although it was well known, the reality of Roosevelt's use of a wheelchair after polio was not emphasized at the time.
+Although it was well known, Roosevelt's use of a wheelchair after a paralytic illness was not emphasized at the time.
 In the film, Roosevelt never leaves his chair when meeting Cohan.

 Cohan himself served as a consultant during the production of the film, as well as being credited with the incidental score.
 Due to his failing health, his actual involvement in the film was limited.
 But when completed, the film was privately screened for Cohan and he commented on Cagney's performance: "My God, what an act to follow!"